nicholasgrose/HAT240/README.md

 You can run this from anywhere you want on whichever test file you want however many times you want.

 ## Logging
 Keeps track of your test failures.
 In addition to keeping count and giving you the final count at the end, all failures are put in a log file inside of a folder the script creates called "test_failures" and all files associated with said test failure, including the complete test log for that run, are put in their own unique file in the same directory.
+Additionally, HAT240 will tell you which of your failures has the lowest score, so you can find the problem inputs immediately.

 ## Progress
 Infinite loops are always trouble, so there's a simple progress bar that will keep ticking so you know if it stopped.